pauloassef/pauloassef.github.io/README.md

 ## 🚀 About

-Welcome to my professional CV repository!
+Welcome to my professional resume repository!
 I'm a seasoned Cybersecurity Manager with extensive experience in Cyber Defense Governance and Risk Management.
 This repository hosts my professional curriculum vitae, showcasing my experience, skills, and achievements in the cybersecurity domain.

 ## 🛡️ Professional Overview